Institute for Cancer and Aging REsearch

 Our Mission

-The mission of GLICA is to conduct transdisciplinary research to address challenges in our diverse aging society and train a new generation of researchers focused on achieving health equity for cancer patients and their families.
+The mission of I-CARE is to conduct transdisciplinary research to address challenges in our aging society and train a new generation of researchers focused on achieving improved health outcomes for cancer patients and their families.

 “Research on the basic mechanisms of aging and cancer will enhance our understanding of both subjects and will enable the development of new strategies for cancer prevention and treatment”